artisticat1/obsidian-latex-suite/README.md

 For more details on writing snippets, including **regex** snippets, [see the documentation here](DOCS.md).
 You can [view snippets written by others and share your own snippets here](https://github.com/artisticat1/obsidian-latex-suite/discussions/50).

+> ❗ **Warning**
+>
+> Snippet files are interpreted as JavaScript and can execute arbitrary code.
+> Always be careful with snippets shared from others to avoid running malicious code.

 ## Cheatsheet